w3c/wot-cg/Tutorials/quickstart/Readme.md

 - package.json with dependencies: This will install the dependencies needed.
 Please use `npm install` to install the dependencies.
 - index.js with boilerplate: You should fill this with your own code.

+You can clone this repository or download only this folder via <https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fw3c%2Fwot-cg%2Ftree%2Fmain%2FTutorials%2Fquickstart>

 ### Prerequisites

 - Node.js 18: You can install via the [official download page](https://nodejs.org/en/download).